-1. Source quality ceiling - the maximum publisher tier to post leads to this campaign (Platinum, Gold, Silver, Bronze, Nickel, or Coal).
+1. Source quality ceiling - the maximum publisher tier to post leads to this campaign (Excellent, Very good, Good, Fair, Below average or Poor).

-2. Source quality floor - the minimum publisher tier to post leads to this campaign (Platinum, Gold, Silver, Bronze, Nickel, or Coal).
+2. Source quality floor - the minimum publisher tier to post leads to this campaign (Excellent, Very good, Good, Fair, Below average or Poor).

 3. Escore floor - the minimum Escore for leads posted to this campaign.
 50 is recommended.